-The classroom building contains classrooms, faculty offices, and piano practice rooms on the first floor.
-The upper floor contains the women's dormitory and two apartments.
-This building is open during class hours and after hours as well to accommodate student needs.
+The classroom building contains classrooms, faculty offices, and an art and music room on the first floor.
+Two apartments and dormitory (usually women's) space are located on the upper floor.
+This building is open during class hours and after hours as well to accommodate students' needs.